JohnVHedtke2/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 Okta Identity Engine is Okta's new authentication pipeline that provides valuable new features and a more flexible approach to your auth needs.
 This article provides a high-level introduction.

-Below we explain what new features Identity Engine brings to the table, we discuss the deployment models that make use of these features and show how our documentation experience is changing to support it.
+Below explaining what new features Identity Engine brings to the table, this article discusses the deployment models that make use of these features and shows how Okta's documentation experience is changing to support it.

-> **Note**: If you are an admin, or are looking for product docs related to Identity Engine, see the Identity Engine [Get started page](https://help.okta.com/okta_help.htm?type=oie&id=ext-get-started-oie) over in the Okta Help Center.
+> **Note**: If you are an admin or are looking for product docs related to Identity Engine, see the Identity Engine [Get started page](https://help.okta.com/okta_help.htm?type=oie&id=ext-get-started-oie) in the Okta Help Center.

-## Identity Engine new features
+## Identity Engine's new features

 Identity Engine unlocks many new capabilities.

 ### App context in email templates

 Identity Engine makes the app context available when a user enters an authentication flow.
-Context variables are available in our email templates, allowing customers to dynamically customize email style and content based on the app that an email notification is triggered from.
+Context variables are available in Okta email templates, allowing customers to dynamically customize email style and content based on the app that an email notification is triggered from.

 See [Customize email notifications > Use app context](/docs/guides/custom-email/main/#use-app-context).